edsonkz/visiting-api/README.md

 Set the `XDEBUG_SESSION` key at the request cookies.

 At your IDE, point the `app` project directory to the `/var/www/html` absolute path on server.

+## API routes Doc
+To see the avaliable routes of this API, import the file `insomnia_visits_api.yaml` on Insomnia.